solana-foundation/developer-content/content/courses/native-onchain-development/deserialize-instruction-data.md

   - Create and use Rust structs and enums
   - Use Rust match statements
   - Add implementations to Rust types
-  - Deserialize instruction data into Rust data types
+  - Deserialize instruction data into native Rust data types
   - Execute different program logic for different types of instructions
   - Explain the structure of a smart contract on Solana
 description: